ablwr/xslt_miap_2016/README.md

 .. --  gets you up to the parent element

+/.. -- gets you to the child element

 ancestor::___ -- gets you up as high as it needs to go
 // -- finds everything underneath, like text//p finds all p under text, no matter how far down it is.
 All descendants.